MrMRVLS/trakt-to-discord/README.md

 # Trakt.tv 'Watching' to → Discord Rich Presence 📺
 Update your Discord status based on movies you are watching on Trakt.tv.

-- 🖼 Detects Movie or a TV Show.
+- 🖼 Detects what are you playing; a Movie or a TV Show.
-- ⭐ Shows ratings.
+- ⭐ Shows the ratings.
 - 📌 Shows buttons to the IMDB page and your Trakt profile.

 <p align="left"> <img src="assets/rpc.png" height="25%" width="25%" alt="MrMRVLS" /> </p>